cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ## Watershed transform
 [//]: #(Ex2.23 formerly 2.25)
 1. Open the image bunch-of-nuclei.tif.
-Use the gauss-filter and thresholding to generate a binary image with the nuclei detected.
+Use a gaussian filter and thresholding to generate a binary image with the nuclei detected.
 Duplicate.

 2. Use `[Process > Binary > Watershed]` on the binary image.
 Observe